weichong-ong/E-commerce_Startup_Traffic_Website_Analysis/README.md

 - Analyzing test results and making recommendations on which version of landing pages should be used going forward

 #### Tasks
-- Calculating bounce rate of the landing page
+1. Calculating bounce rate of the landing page.
 The original landing page had a high bounce rate.
 We tested a new custom landing by setting up an A/B experiment to see if the new page does better.
-- Landing page tests: comparing the bounce rates of old and new landing page The new landing page was a success with lower bounce rate.
+2. Landing page tests: comparing the bounce rates of old and new landing page.
+The new landing page was a success with lower bounce rate.
 Website manager rerouted all of the paid search traffic to the new landing page.
-- Landing page trend analysis: to confirm that the traffic was all routed as expected and to see the trend of the bounce rate after implementing the new landing page -> [SQL query](Landing_Page_Trend_Analysis.sql)
+3. Landing page trend analysis: to confirm that the traffic was all routed as expected and to see the trend of the bounce rate after implementing the new landing page.

 -> [SQL Queries](Landing_Page_Performance_and_Testing.sql)